mwtmurphy/f1-rating-system/README.md

 ### Prerequisites

-This project is built using Python 3.10.12 and Poetry 1.5.0.
+This project is built using Make, Python 3.10.12 and Poetry 1.5.0.
 Install these dependencies before continuing.

 ### Data

-Download the CSV database tables from [^1] and unzip them into the `data` directory.
+Download the CSV database tables from [^1] and unzip them into `data/raw`.
 The table structure for these tables can be found in [^2].

 ### Code

-Run `poetry install` in a command line interface (e.g. iTerm) to install package dependencies for this project.
+Run `make env` in a command line interface (e.g. iTerm) to install package dependencies for this project.

 ## Usage

 Exploratory data analysis (EDA) can be found in `notebooks/eda.ipynb`.
 The method used to score race outcomes is based on a modified ELO formula found in [^3].

-The streamlit app built from this EDA will be found in `src/f1_elo`.
+The streamlit app built from this EDA is found in `src/f1_elo`.

+Run `make app` to explore the app locally.

 ## Testing